alexbfree/thesis/src/chapter-9.md

 > _"The world is working exactly as designed.
 And it's not working very well.
 Which means we need to do a better job of designing it."_
 >—Mike Monteiro, author of _Ruined by Design: How Designers Destroyed the World, and What We Can Do to Fix It_

-<span class="editnote">UPDATE THIS TO REFER MORE EXPLICITLY BACK TO PLACEMENTS FROM SECTION IV INTRO</span>
-<span class="editnote">Make sure it makes sense without the insights, edit as needed</span>
-<span class="editnote">c9 framing: Ch 9 operationalises the HDR agenda.
-Proposes a series of focal domains but is less coherent than some of the earlier chapters in clearly mapping out how all of the elements of the HDR agenda fit together.
-Highlights emerging domain of work, and figuring out how to operationalise the principles and objectives will take time (and does provide some nice examples).
-I need to add some more HDR framing stuff showing how these different parts in Chap 9 fit together overall and relate to the agenda  (refer back to section III)</span>
-<span class="editnote">Notes on operationalising: Reframing that this is not PAR, due to lack of feedback loop from AR interventions.
-There is iterative process.
-Actually your approach can be justified as something novel in its own right due to your placements helping you understand how to operationalise HDR.
-Need to unpack the lessons around operationalising. </span>
-<span class="editnote">Explain adversarial design properly at the approach where I talk about this. make a better relationship/positioning HDR vs adversarial design. notes: Better situate the relationship between HDR and adversarial design. is it an activist orientation to data relations (adversarial design) – not necessarily?
-It can flag inadequacies in governance and call for systemic change by getting copy of data – exercise rights but also, it needs to attend to what design can achieve and role of designers.
-Need to better orientate relationship between HDI and adversarial design. </span>

-In this chapter, I take on the roles of adversarial designer, social activist and technical strategist, drawing upon:
+Having established a baseline understanding of key obstacles to the pursuit of HDR in the last chapter, Chapter 9 describes what I have learnt about how the HDR agenda might be operationalised in practice, bearing those established obstacles in mind and building upon the design insights and principles theorised in [Figure 8.1](#figure-8.1) and detailed in [10.1](#10.1).
+In developing and modelling these approaches I have drawn upon multiple sources:

- - the findings of Part One [[Chapter 6](#chapter-6)];
+ - the findings from the participatory track [[Chapter 6](#chapter-6)];
+ - self-experimentation, background research and explorations in the Case Study contexts;
+ - prior design, modelling and innovation work on understanding changes and diminishing agency in the digital landscape;
- - my practical experiences from peripheral projects [[7.2OLD](#7.2OLD)];
+ - my practical experiences from the embedded projects [see [Section IV Introduction](#section-iv-embedded-project-settings)];
  - the theoretical framing and research agenda of HDR laid out in [Chapter 7](#chapter-7); and
  - the established understanding of key obstacles and proposed strategies to tackle them from [Chapter 8](#chapter-8).

+Across these different activities I have informally adopted numerous stances, role of power user, challenging customer, policy analyst, adversarial designer, social activist, technical strategist, prototype developer, information architect and user experience designer.

-The objective here is to expand further on the map of the HDR landscape in [Figure 8.1](#figure-8.1) so that we might chart a course towards the desired change.
-This chapter is solution-focused, and considers the nuts and bolts of _how_ we might begin to tackle those obstacles in pursuit of the HDR objectives [[7.5](#7.5)] of data and ecosystem awareness, understanding and negotiability.
-In the following sections, I present four different 'flavours' of HDR reform which I have observed.
-Each section begins with a diagrammatic representation of that approach as a trajectory of change.
+The objective for Chapter 9 is to expand further on the map of the HDR landscape in [Figure 8.1](#figure-8.1) so that we might chart a course towards the desired goal of improving HDR in society.
+Unlike Chapter 8, this chapter is solution-focused, and considers the nuts and bolts of _how_ we might begin to tackle HDR obstacles in pursuit of the objectives [[7.5](#7.5)] of data and ecosystem awareness, understanding and negotiability.
+In the following sections, I present four different 'flavours' of HDR reform which I have observed:

+1. **Discovery-Driven Activism** - see [9.3](#9.3); informed by: Hestia.ai & Sitra's [digipower project](#IV.1)
+2. **Building the Human-centric Future** - see [9.4](#9.4); informed by: BBC R&D's [Cornmarket project](#IV.2), prior design & innovation work, and networking with PDE companies like ethi, CitizenMe, and digi.me.
+3. **Defending User Autonomy and Hacking the Information Landscape** - see [9.5](#9.5); informed by: self-experiments, DERC's Healthy Eating Web Augmentation Project, and prior personal research.
+4. **Teaching, Championing and Selling the HDR Vision** - see [9.6](#9.6); informed by: all four embedded projects, Case Study Two, past software industry experience and prior personal research.

+As stated in the conclusion of Chapter 7 [[7.7](#7.7)], the approaches listed here are not intended to be definitive, exhaustive or prescriptive.
+Instead they serve only as examples of what could be done in the pursuit of better HDR.
+The approaches are not mutually exclusive; elements of them could be combined and many other approaches might exist.
+Approaches 1 and 3 are more activist and grassroots-based, while approaches 2 and 4 are more conformist and work within established patterns for pursuing organisation and social change.

+These approaches, and their underlying principles [[10.1](#10.1)], are documented in sufficient detail such that they, or variants of them, could be subsequently exploited or used as a starting point for action planning by HDR reformers and practitioners, and as such Chapters 7 to 10 provide a rich, clearly-defined and actionable research agenda to drive future research and innovation for a better, more human-centric digital world.

+The four approaches are described in sections 9.3 to 9.6.
+Each of these sections begins with a diagrammatic representation of that approach as a trajectory of change.
 These diagrams use a model known as _Theories of Change (ToC)_ which is explained in [9.1](#9.1) below.
+Also provided [[9.2](#9.2)] is some additional background information about the Databox project, which is relevant to Approach 2.

 Additional Background: Theories of Change (ToC){#9.1}
 -----------------------------------------